Alternatives to imprisonment: Restorative justice

 Native American communities, particularly reservations in the United States and Canada, have had a reputation for high crime rates.
 Restorative justice is an important alternative to prison in these communities.
 Native Americans are largely overrepresented in Western penal systems, and are moving towards self-determination in administering restorative justice to their communities.
 Some alternatives that have been suggested are community-based programs, participation in Western sentencing circles, and re-institution of traditional corporal punishment.
 A successful example of this is the Miyo Wahkotowin Community Education Authority, which uses restorative techniques at the three Emineskin Cree nation schools it operates in Alberta, Canada.
 The Authority has a special Sohki program which has a coordinator work with students with "behavioral issues" rather than punish them and has had successful results.

 Alternative programs by location

 Canada

 In the Community Based Alternatives to Incarceration in Canada, Richard M. Zubrycki argues that by "the Canadian criminal justice system supporting the safe use of community alternatives (there would be a significant decrease) in the prison populations" (Zubrycki).
 He discusses mainly about community alternatives such as first time offenders receiving intervention that would help them not to commit the crime again.
 Another successful alternative is the Canadian government provides families with family group counseling; this is significant because it builds a stronger- closely connected support group that helps to decrease the chances of that person committing the crime again.
 Canada has also researched and tried to understand what Community Program works best for different types of crime offenders.
 From their research and perseverance "today their prison population is low and is dropping" (Zubrycki, Community Based Alternatives to incarceration in Canada).

+United States

+In the United States, Law Enforcement Assisted Diversion (LEAD) is a model framework that provides police with an alternative to criminal prosecution in cases involving low-level crimes related to drug use, mental health issues, and poverty.
+The multi-agency approach allows police officers to refer individuals to behavioral health services rather than arrest them.
+The model was developed in Seattle, Washington, where a pilot program was launched in 2011.
+LEAD programs have since been adopted nationally in the US.